omahs/golem-docs/docs/Ncreators/javascript/examples/demands.md

 ---
-description: Selecting providers
+Description: Selecting providers
 ---

 You can select providers that suit your needs:

-- select provider based on minimal requirements for remote computer cpu, storage, ram
+- Select a provider based on minimal requirements for remote computer CPU, storage, ram
-- select provider based on the whitelist/black list
+- Select a provider based on the whitelist/blacklist
-- select provider based on the proposed costs using custom filter
+- Select a provider based on the proposed costs using a custom filter

 ### Filtering providers based on minimal requirements:

-You can define minimal requirements for a environment provided by node by stating minimal number of:
+You can define minimal requirements for an environment provided by a node by stating a minimal number of:
 * CPU cores `minCpuCores`,
 * RAM `minMemGib`,
 * disk space `minStorageGib` or